Kagrra/experiments/generic_pipe/README.md

 As I like idea of `constexpr` everything I imagined compiler would nicely inline and optimize each `constexpr` function call (as `constexpr` implies `inline`).
 It works up to a point.

+Based on one of great talks by [Michael Caisse](https://www.youtube.com/watch?v=OkeRijjmoh8)

 ```c++
 constexpr int fun(int a){return a+4;}
 constexpr int bun(int a){return a/2;}